 If you are to create electronic invoices, you need an IT solution with the capacity to “translate” the invoice you have created in your ERP system into an invoice your customer’s ERP system can receive and read.
 Your ERP system may even have a built-in function for creating some types of e-invoice.
 If it does not, you can use some of the special online services that enable you to create the type of invoice you need to send.

 Here at Peppol.com you can send what are known as PEPPOL invoices.
-You can do so either by using our online invoice template to create your invoice, or by integrating our platform into your ERP system.
-If you choose to create invoices manually on our site, you can use the service to send up to five invoices per month free of charge.
+You can do so by integrating our platform into your ERP system.

 There are several types of electronic invoice.
 For this reason, your customers will ask you to send invoices (and credit notes) in a specific format that their ERP systems can receive and read correctly.